ranga-NSL/ollama-ocr/README.md

 2. **Model not found**: Pull required models with `ollama pull <model-name>`
 3. **CUDA errors**: Ensure CUDA 12.1 is properly installed
 4. **Import errors**: Activate virtual environment and install dependencies
+5. **Cloud 500/400 errors**: Ensure you pass a valid `OLLAMA_API_KEY` and use a vision-capable cloud model.
+The program encodes images appropriately; verify the image path exists.
+6. **Tesseract not found**: Install the Tesseract binary and ensure it’s on PATH; on Windows, use the official installer.
+You can also set `pytesseract.pytesseract.tesseract_cmd` to the full path.

 ### Performance Optimization
 - Use GPU acceleration for LLM-based OCR